 Web hosting comparison based on real data.

-Creating a website is only one part of becoming a successful, modern-day website developer owner.
+Creating a website is only one part of becoming a successful, modern-day website developer.
 It is also, the most important one.
 Choosing the right platform to host your website on is as important as developing your product.
 In order for you to make the right decision, we have compared the three biggest web hosting providers in the world, based on features, price, speed, uptime and customer support.

 We believe in a data-driven world, and think that you should have as much information available to you as possible before you choose your web hosting provider.
 We have dug up and gathered the most relevant information about the three of the biggest names in web hosting world – GoDaddy vs. HostGator vs. Hostinger.
 So see our comparison of Hostgator's Essentials, GoDaddy's Deluxe and Hostinger's Premium hosting plans and choose the perfect option for your website, by the numbers.